Magnesium is the fourth most abundant mineral in the human body.

 Bottom Line: Magnesium helps lower blood pressure when it is elevated, but does not seem to lower blood pressure for those with normal levels.

-6. Magnesium Has Anti-Inflammatory Effects
+6. It Has Anti-Inflammatory Benefits

 In one study, children with the lowest blood magnesium levels were found to have the highest levels of the inflammatory marker CRP.